kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 ---
 layout: post
-title: "Layer-wise Relevance Propagation with PyTorch"
+title: "Relevance Propagation with PyTorch"
 ---

-**TL;DR**: A basic, unsupervised, but reasonably fast implementation of Layer-wise Relevance Propagation (LRP) in PyTorch.
+**TL;DR**: A basic, unsupervised, yet reasonably fast implementation of Layer-wise Relevance Propagation (LRP) in PyTorch.

 ---
 ## Introduction

+Layer-wise relevance propagation is a simple but powerful method that helps us to better understand the relevance of input features on the network's classification decision.

 Not long ago I posted an implementation for [Layer-wise Relevance Propagation with Tensorflow][lrp_tensorflow] on my blog where I also went into some of the theoretical underpinnings of LRP.

 This post presents a very basic and unsupervised implementation of Layer-wise Relevance Propagation ([Bach et al.][bach2015], [Montavon et al.][montavon2019]) in PyTorch for VGG networks from PyTorch's Model Zoo.

 I used [this][montavon_gitlab] tutorial as a starting point for my implementation.
 I tried to make the code easy to understand but also easy to extend as this implementation is primarily intended to get you started with LRP.